1986SebastianSosa/SFCC-Study-Guide/trailhead/b2c-developer.md

 ### Get to Know B2C Commerce Cartridges

+- A Cartidge is a container for packaging and deploying a program's Code and Data
+    - Generic Cartridges: reusable functionality applicable to numerous sites
+    - Application Specific Cartridges: specific functionality for a particular site
+    - Third Party Cartridges: adtional functionality like tax calculation or credit card processing
 - List three ways you can use a cartridge.
     - Controllers
     - Form definitions